phuongboi/pushing-and-grasping-with-reinforcement-learning/README.md

-### This repository is my re-implementation of the project [visual-pushing-grasping](https://github.com/andyzeng/visual-pushing-grasping), focusing in simulation in CoppeliaSim and reduce computation complexity
+### This repository is my re-implementation of the project [visual-pushing-grasping](https://github.com/andyzeng/visual-pushing-grasping), focusing on simulation in CoppeliaSim and reduce computation complexity

 #### [25/11/2023] Update two head grasp model
 * Only for grasping action